-The Debounce feature of the VP-31MX-35 H camera allows to supply only valid signals to the camera by discriminating between valid and invalid input signals.
+The Debounce feature of the VC-17MX-61 H and VC-31MX-35 H cameras allows to supply only valid signals to the camera by discriminating between valid and invalid input signals.
 The Debounce Time parameter specifies the minimum time that an input signal must remain High or Low in order to be considered as a valid input signal.
 When you use the Debounce feature, be aware that there is a delay between the point where the valid input signal arrives and the point where the signal becomes effective.
 The duration of the delay is determined by the Debounce Time parameter setting value.
 When you set the Debounce Time parameter, High and Low signals shorter than the setting value are considered invalid and ignored as shown in the figure below.